 - when representing WES you should ensure that the content of any talk or discussion falls within WES objectives.
 This is to ensure we comply with Charity Law;

-- you must agree to the Code of Conduct for Volunteers and WES Policy of Individual Memberships and Subscriptions
+- you must agree to the Code of Conduct for Members and WES Policy of Individual Memberships and Subscriptions

 - agree to the WES Volunteer Confidentiality Agreement